 I wrote another post today in which I outlined May 1st of last year, and how the days and months unfolded with everyone’s shock and grief and the unexpected surprises to come which I could never have foreseen.
 But, I think I’ll save that piece for my journal as today I don’t want to look back thinking only of my ex-husband, and the loss of love.
 I’ve grieved him, our marriage, and our life together throughout the year.
 Today, I want to look back over the year and remind myself that I overcame everything I believed was utterly impossible to do alone.
 I want today to be another choice for myself.
 Next year, I want to celebrate this day as the beginning of letting go and starting fresh.
 Typing those words brings a few tears to my eyes, but I want them to be cleansing tears.
 I don’t know how to be just me without longing and loving and planning for 2 yet, but I will learn, and I have great expectations.

 The first thing I did when I came to stay with my parents was I made a doctor’s appointment.
-It’s the most difficult thing I have to do physically; only my ex had ever taken me before- and my doctors helped us avoid making the tremendously painful and exhausting trip in.
+It’s the most difficult thing I have to do physically; only my ex had ever taken me before- and my doctors helped us avoid making the tremendously painful and exhausting trip by scheduling me months apart.
 After such an emotional shock, why did I want to go through a physically traumatic experience with an inexperienced caregiver?
 I guess I just had to prove to myself that I could do something impossible without him!
 I went out of my way to do as many impossible things as I could find while I was so emotionally fragile.
 I’ve been to several doctor’s appointments, I’ve had new tests, and I had been afraid of going back to the hospital, but I’ve since been twice this year.
 My body fighting me on the outside as I pushed it harder and harder seemed to match the feeling of my heart dying on the inside.

 My ex-husband was my caregiver for the last 4 years of our relationship.
 He knew what no one else could: about my condition, about my needs, about my doctors, about my life, about my heart, and he knew everything about my soul… I thought he did.
 When someone has spent years exploring the very depth of your soul, and can go to such lengths to reject you, no pain matches it.